codefellows-seattle-javascript-401n3/lab-16-express-auth/LAB-18.md

 * create a test that uploads one of these files to your route using form-data
 * use multer to parse the request
 * upload the file to S3
-* create a new insance of your mongoose model storing the URI to your file on s3
+* create a new instance of your mongoose model storing the URI to your file on s3
 * respond to the client with the model stored in your mongo database

 # server endpoints
 * a `POST` request but you choose your endpoint path :)

 ## Tests
 * `POST` - 200 test

 ## Bonus
 * 1pt - have a one to many relation ship with your model from yesterday
 * 2pt - have a delete route and test that removes your model from S3